ChrisEssery/group-project/README.md

 ## Acknowledgments

 Finally, we would like to say a big thank the MSc Software Engineering team for all their help and support over the last 12 weeks.
-We've come a long way, and we're very grateful and have learnt a lot from you.

 ![Alt Text](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)</div>